Shagshag/prestashop-documentation/MediaCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Media.php line 94
+* This property is defined in [classes/Media.php line 94](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Media.php#94)

 Methods